How to Start Your College List

 - Search based on what you want to study.
 Finding the right academic fit is usually the highest priority for students who have some idea of a major.
 However, if you aren’t sure what you want to study or career path you want to pursue, look for colleges with a liberal arts or interdisciplinary studies major or other major that gives you flexibility in your choice of classes.
 For help, see How to Find Colleges if Your Major is Undecided.

 - Search based on college location.
 Want a school within a certain number of miles from home?
 Is there a city or region you would love to experience?
 Search for a variety of colleges located where you would like to live during your college years.
+See College Setting and Location Matter for some things to look for.

 Use Efficient Tools

 One of the most effective ways to search for colleges is to use an online search tool with a wide variety of college features, such as College Search.
-College Match lets you search for colleges based on a variety of factors, including geographic location, size, admission rate, financial friendliness, diversity, majors offered, and more.
+College Search lets you search for colleges based on a variety of factors, including geographic location, size, admission rate, financial friendliness, diversity, majors offered, and more.

 Be Careful with National “Rankings”

-College rankings, such as those published by U.S. News and World Report, can serve as an easy starting point to learn about popular colleges.
+College rankings, such as those published by U.S. News and World Report can serve as an easy starting point to learn about popular colleges.
 But it’s dangerous to assume that a highly ranked college is right for you, or that the ranking measures the factors important to you.
 Create your own college ranking based on the factors you are looking for in a college.
 For more information about college rankings, see Get Smart About College Rankings.

 Learn More About the Colleges You Find